About the Shape Up SF Coalition

-Shape Up SF Coalition Co-Chairs: Chuck Collins and Roberto Vargas
+Shape Up SF Coalition Co-Chairs: Roberto Vargas and Sarah Fine

 Roberto A. Vargas, MPH, is a Navigator for the Community Engagement and Health Policy Program of the Clinical Translational Science Institute at UCSF, working to leverage UCSF’s research resources toward health equity, primarily by building multi-sector partnerships between UCSF and local public and community-based health systems and organizations.
 In 2002, he began partnership-building between UCSF and communities in southeast San Francisco where the greatest burden of health disparities exist in SF and where he was a third generation resident.
 Since 2005, Vargas has lectured, provided mentorship and helped develop partnerships between UCSF researchers, faculty and learners and off-campus partners including policymakers, city departments and community organizations to strengthen policy and community-based interventions.
 Since 2010, Vargas has focused on reduction of obesity-related disease disparities by way of these efforts, with place-based focus in the Bayview Hunters Point, and via citywide health education and policy development.

 Vargas served as Program Manager for the Community Partnerships Program of the Stanford Cancer Institute, between 2010 and 2013, focused on identifying barriers and opportunities to providing comprehensive cancer care for Latinos in Salinas Valley via health systems and research partnerships.
 In 2015 he was appointed to the National Council of Research Advocates, advising the Director of the National Cancer Institute.